ARCAD-Software/iunit-vscode/docs/pages/iUnit/test-cases.md

 ARCAD iUnit simplifies the creation of test cases by retrieving all the procedures and parameters of the parent object targeted by the test case.

-The test cases can be created manually or by using an existing ARCAD iUnit repository depending on the object details.
+The test cases can be created manually or by using an existing object from the iUnit repository.

+The **manual** option is used for below cases:
+1. The new objects which are still under development and they doesn't exist yet
+2. The objects for which the source type is not supported by iUnit parser e.g. C
+3. Those objects which do not have sources and therefore iUnit source parser can't identify parameters

 Follow the subsequent steps to create a new Test Case.